Alice Neven DuMont: Nazi era

-After Adolf Hitler became Chanceller of Germany in 1933, Nazi anti-Jewish persecution forced women artists and politicians, including Else Falk and Hertha Kraus, to resign from their long-standing chairmanships of Cologne associations.
+After Adolf Hitler became Chancellor of Germany in 1933, Nazi anti-Jewish persecution forced women artists and politicians, including Else Falk and Hertha Kraus, to resign from their long-standing chairmanships of Cologne associations.
 Neven DuMont took over the chairmanship of the City Federation of Cologne Women's Associations from Else Falk on March 22, 1933.
 The umbrella organisation of the Stadtverband dissolved itself with all its affiliated local associations on May 22, 1933.
 As a result of the meeting of all Cologne women's associations on July 8, 1933, chaired by Martha von Gelinck, Neven DuMont applied on July 18, 1933, for the Müttererholungsverein, which she also chaired, to be incorporated into the Nazi women's association.
 Else Falk and Margarete Tietz were forced to resign from the chairmanship of the Cologne GEDOK because of their Jewish heritage and Alice Neven DuMont became chairman again.

 In April 1934 Neven DuMont was asked by Martha von Gelinck to resign from the chairmanship of the Cologne GEDOK.
 She was elected again for one year in 1939 and succeeded by Irma Brandes in 1940.

 To escape Allied bombing raids on Cologne, Neven DuMont spent the last months of the war in Starnberg with her son Kurt, who had married Franz von Lenbach's daughter Gabriele.